Toots and the Maytals: Museums and expositions

 Toots and the Maytals were included in Exposition Jamaica Jamaica!, which ran from April to August 2017 at the Philharmonie de Paris in France, to highlight their importance in the development of reggae music.

+The Smithsonian's National Museum of African American History and Culture (NMAAHC) houses a prototype custom ESP Rastacasta electric guitar in its permanent collection.
+The instrument, used by band member Carl Harvey, features a body with red, yellow, and green stripes and gold-toned hardware.

 Saturday Night Live parody

 On Season 41 Episode 4 of Saturday Night Live, hosted by Donald Trump, actors Kenan Thompson and Jay Pharoah played Toots and The Maytals in a sketch with Trump as he introduced musical guest Sia.
 Toots and The Maytals were the musical guest on the first episode of SNL that Trump hosted on 3 April 2004.